absmach/magistrala-docs/docs/dev-guide/reports.md

 The Reports Service operates through three main components:

-1. **Report Configurations**: Define what data to collect and how to process it
+1. **Report Configurations**: Define what data to collect and how to process it.
-2. **Scheduler**: Handles recurring report generation based on defined schedules
+2. **Scheduler**: Handles recurring report generation based on defined schedules.
-3. **Generator Engine**: Generates human-readable reports in various formats.
+3. **Generator Engine**: Generates human-readable reports in various formats..

 ![reports_architecture](../diagrams/reports_architecture.svg)